microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/90.core-bot-with-clu/Microsoft.Bot.Builder.AI.CLU/README.md

 var myRecognizer = new CluRecognizer(myOptions);
 ```

-#### Calling RecognizeAsync()
+### Calling RecognizeAsync()

 When it is time to query the CLU service, the recognizer offers a RecognizeAsync() method to perform this action.
 It can be called as follows:

 ```C#
 RecognizerResult result = await myRecognizer.RecognizeAsync(turnContext, cancellationToken);
 ```
-The turn context will contain the message recieved by the bot, which is used as a query to the CLU service.
+The turn context will contain the message received by the bot, which is used as a query to the CLU service.
 Much like any other Recognizer, the `RecognizeAsync` returns an object of type `RecognizerResult`, which has the following properties:

 - `Text`: the original user Query
 - `AlteredText`: an altered version of the query (does not apply to CLU)
 - `Intents`: A <string, IntentScore> dictionary which contains a value `IntentScore` for every key intent name that is included in the service response.
-- `Properties`: A dicionary containing additional tokens of the response.
+- `Properties`: A dictionary containing additional tokens of the response.
 Namely, they are :
   - `topIntent`
   - `projectType`
 - `Entities`: A JObject that contains the entities detected by CLU and returned in the JSON Response.
 It is an object that simply contains the entities token, which corresponds to a list of Entities detected by CLU.
 An example of what the JSON object might look like is shown below: